vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 First, the cost.
 Panel cost has dropped to something like $0.50 or less per peak-Watt.
 To get 10 TW of delivered (average) power at typical locations getting 20% capacity factor[^64] would require about 50 TWp (Example 13.4.1 defines Wp), costing 25 trillion dollars.

-[^64]: 20% of 24 hours corresponds to 4.8 full- sun-equivalent hours per day.
+[^64]: 20% of 24 hours corresponds to 4.8 fullsun-equivalent hours per day.

 The cost of other necessary components and installation double the cost for utility-scale projects [^89], bringing the cost to $50 trillion.[^65]